This page refers to the

 views are referenced by an

 join parameter, which in turn is referenced by a model.
 The model determines which database connection is used (see

 connection for model).
 Database connections themselves are defined in the Admin section of Looker.
 When you reference a table in the

 sql_table_name parameter, the table needs to be accessible within the associated connection.

-Some dialects require that table names that have unsupported characters, or “unfriendly” table names, be enclosed in square brackets.
+Some dialects require that table names that have unsupported characters, also known as “unfriendly” table names, be enclosed in square brackets, double quotes, or single quotes.
 For example, the table name

 Customers.PaymentInfo includes a period in the table name, which could be interpreted as a table called

 Customers.
 To correct this, if your dialect requires square brackets, you can enclose the table name in square brackets, as follows:

 If your dialect requires double quotes or single quotes, you would replace the square brackets for those characters.